What to do with used pallets?

 3. Reduce waste.

 Though this might seem like an obvious benefit, it’s a notable reason to consider a pallet recovery program.
 A program such as this could actually improve the work environment.
 And you don’t need to worry about debris piling up in case a few sets of pallets get damaged.
-There are approximately two billion pallets currently in circulation in the United States, and without a pallet recovery program, those pallets would all take up valuable space in landfills – which would also increase your disposal costs.
+There are approximately two billion pallets currently in circulation in the United States, and without a pallet recycling program, those pallets would all take up valuable space in landfills – which would also increase your disposal costs.